matheusd/dcrfeesim_dev/README.md

 A confirmation rate bucket tracks transactions confirmed within a given window after being seen on the mempool (eg: transactions included within 8-10 blocks after being published to the network).
 Right now this is tracked individually.

+After seeing a number of transactions, the estimator can then estimate the median fee paid by transactions confirmed within X blocks after being published to the network by looking at the buckets at the desired confirmation level.
+It tries to minimize the fees by looking backwards (that is, starting at the highest fee bucket) until less than 95% of the transactions have been mined at the given confirmation/bucket level.

 # Results

 This is the important bit.
 What should I use as fee rate (in DCR/KB) if I want to have the tx confirmed in at most N blocks?